As an Amazon Associate, I earn from qualifying purchases.

 This pumpkin pasta salad will keep tightly covered in your refrigerator for up to five days.
 If it starts to dry out then make some more dressing and refresh with just a tiny bit.

 Health it up!
 This plant-based pasta salad uses a lovely flavorful dijon balsamic dressing that is made with olive oil.
 I know many of my whole-food plant-based readers are no-oil as well.
 The dressing will stick better if made with oil AND the texture be more appealing.
 HOWEVER, I do have a very nice oil-free balsamic dressing you can use instead.
 The calorie count below includes the dressing with oil.
 If you choose the oil-free dressing, you’ll be saving about 60 calories per dinner-sized serving.

 Important notes for making and taking to a special event

-Please don’t try to be all heathy and make this with the oil-free dressing if you are serving to others.
+Please don’t try to be all healthy and make this with the oil-free dressing if you are serving others.
 Nobody cares about that at a potluck.
-They might say they care; but what they really want is delicious food!
+They might say they care, but what they really want is delicious food!
 IMHO!!